WHEN IS MY CHILD EMANCIPATED?

 v.
 B. George, where the child adopted her step-father's name, had

-not visited her father in five years, and considers him her "biological"
+not visited her father in five years, and considered him to be her "biological"

-and not her paternal father.
+and not paternal father.
 In this instance, the Court granted emancipation.

 If your child is under the age of 21 and marries someone under the age

 of 21, and if the marriage is with the blessing of the parents of both

 spouses, then the parents will not be relieved of their obligation to

 support the married child, nor will they be relieved of their support

 obligations if they are still able to exercise parental control over the